COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Introduction

+\del{When \(l = 0\) in Equation \eqref{eq2}, we are in the common setting of unconstrained optimization.} When \(m > 1\) in Equation \eqref{eq1}, we are in the setting of multiobjective optimization.
+Here, we only consider the case where $m\in\{1, 2\}$, whereas the presented framework is in general designed to be extendable to other settings (see also Sections~\ref{sec:test-suites} and~\ref{sec:extensions}).

-From these prerequisits, benchmarking optimization algorithms seems to be a rather simple and straightforward task.
-We run an algorithm on a collection of problems and display the results.
-However, under closer inspection, benchmarking turns out to be surprisingly tedious, and it appears to be difficult to get results that can be meaningfully interpreted beyond the standard claim that one algorithm is better than another on some problems.\footnote[1]{ One common major flaw is to get no indication of \emph{how much} better an algorithm is.
-That is, the results of benchmarking often provide no indication of \emph{relevance}; the main output is often hundreds of tabulated numbers interpretable on an ordinal (ranking) scale only.
-Addressing a point of a common confusion, \emph{statistical} significance is only a secondary and by no means sufficient condition for \emph{relevance}. } Here, we offer a conceptual guideline for benchmarking continuous optimization algorithms which tries to address this challenge and has been implemented within the \href{https://github.com/numbbo/coco}{COCO} framework.\footnote[2]{ Confer to \href{https://www.github.com/numbbo/coco}{the code basis} on Github and the \href{http://numbbo.github.io/coco-doc/C/}{C API documentation} for implementation details. }
+From these prerequisites, benchmarking solvers seems to be a rather simple and straightforward task.
+We run a solver on a collection of problems and display the results.
+However, under closer inspection, benchmarking turns out to be surprisingly tedious.
+A set of objective functions has to be selected, problem instances should be derived, an experimental design has to be established, a set of performance measures has to be chosen, data have to be recorded, and results have to be exposed and interpreted in a comprehensive and comprehensible way.
+Each of these steps asks for a great number of subtle decisions and is yet crucial for the validity of the outcome (the chain is only as strong as its weakest link).
+In particular, we require here to get results that can be meaningfully interpreted beyond the standard conclusion that on some problem some solver is better than another. \footnote{A common major flaw, unless data or performance profiles are used, is to have no indication of \emph{how much} better a\ddel{ better} solver is.
+That is, benchmarking results often provide no indication of \emph{relevance}, for example, when the main output consists of hundreds of tabulated numbers only interpretable on an ordinal (ranking) scale.
+This problem is connected to the common shortcoming of not clearly distinguishing \emph{statistical significance} and \emph{relevance}.
+Statistical significance is only a secondary and by no means sufficient condition for relevance. }

+The difficulty of proper experimental analysis and benchmarking of solvers has already been recognized in previous work, see in particular \cite{BAR1995,JOH2002,BHL2017}, which also give guidelines for better experimental work.
+In our work, we offer a conceptual guideline for benchmarking continuous optimization algorithms addressing these challenges that is implemented within the \href{https://github.com/numbbo/coco}{COCO} framework. \footnote{ \href{https://github.com/numbbo/coco}{COCO} has been continuously developed since 2008.
+For implementation details, confer to \href{https://www.github.com/numbbo/coco}{the code basis} on GitHub and the \href{http://numbbo.github.io/coco-doc/C/}{C API documentation}. }